oamg/convert2rhel/CONTRIBUTING.md

 > **Note**
 >
-> This likely does not work with Docker as it has been exclusively tested with Podman
+> This has only been tested with Podman

 For an easy setup where you can get up and running within a minute, we have a dedicated development container setup with VS Code.
 This creates a container with extensions and allows you to run convert2rhel and tests without drawbacks.

 This does not work with VSCodium as Dev Container is deliberately limited to only work with Microsoft VS Code binaries.
-This also might not work with Docker as it has fixes for Podman that might not exist in Docker.

 Note: we need to run tests in a container as convert2rhel is volatile, a small mistake in tests can make modifications on your system.